 The important thing to realise is that the people on the other end of the line aren't sitting in your seat, they are effectively sitting opposite you.
 When you see their view - the unmirrored view - that's like an out of body experience.
 It's something you never see, which is why mirroring is used.

 It's not only limited to video conferencing, however, it's just that video conferencing shows you what you're doing while other situations don't.
 Think about a teacher standing in front of a class if they say "look to your left" all the student look left, but that's actually to the teacher's right, because they are standing opposite.
 You'll have probably seen this in gym classes, where the instructor says "move to your left" and then steps to their left, which is your right.

 Don't panic: All text is the right way round

-Zoom, Skype, Google Meet all show you this mirrored view, but everything for the viewers is exactly as it should be, so don't change anything, don't write things backwards, don't print things backwards - instead, just stop thinking about it, because you'll tie yourself in knots.
+Zoom, Skype, Teams, Google Meet all show you this mirrored view, but everything for the viewers is exactly as it should be, so don't change anything, don't write things backwards, don't print things backwards - instead, just stop thinking about it, because you'll tie yourself in knots.

 How to turn off mirroring on Zoom

 Zoom is (currently) the only platform that will let you turn off mirroring.
 If you're finding it all too confusing - perhaps if you spend a lot of time presenting text like an online tutor - then you can turn off mirroring in the video settings.

 - From your conference window in Zoom, click the up arrow on the video button.